-To Drop/Withdraw from Classes: Classes may be dropped online until the withdrawal deadline provided the class being dropped is not the student's last class at his/her home institution.
+To Drop/Withdraw from Classes: Classes may be dropped online until the withdrawal deadline.
 Financial Aid recipients should consult with the Financial Aid Office regarding possible repercussions resulting from registration changes.
 (Policy Haw 7.330)

 Information regarding registration deadlines may be obtained through the students' MyUH portal.
 Students who fail to withdraw officially may receive an "F".